Best Staking Crypto Cards 2026

 5.2 years to recover - If CRO drops 50% while you hold the Icy White stake ($50,000), it takes 5.2 years of card benefits to break even.
 At Ruby ($500), recovery takes just 3.5 months.
 Stake size determines risk.

-Up to 3.6% via Krak Vaults (UK only) - Kraken offers up to 3.6% APY through Krak Vaults with no lockup and no token risk (25% performance fee).
+Up to 10%+ via Krak Vaults (UK only) - Kraken offers three vault tiers: Balanced (up to 5.5% APY), Boosted (up to 9.5%), and Advanced (up to 10%+), all with no lockup and no token risk (25% performance fee on yield).
 The card itself charges 0% fees with 1% cashback.
 Available to EEA/UK residents; Vaults are UK only.

 Complete Staking Comparison